 So where does that leave us with the current royals?
 While Mountbatten-Windsor remains the official surname of the family, William and Harry have been known to opt for different last names too.
 When they both served in the military, they went by the surname "Wales," because their dad Charles is the Prince of Wales.

-And what about Will and Kate's kids?
-Their official names are His Royal Highness Prince George Alexander Louis of Cambridge and Her Royal Highness Princess Charlotte of Cambridge.
-And while both technically carry the Mountbatten-Windsor surname, per that aforementioned rule regarding royals special enough to boast the HRH title, George and Charlotte aren't required to use last names at all.
+And what about the royal kids?
+Will and Kate's children are His Royal Highness Prince George Alexander Louis of Cambridge, Her Royal Highness Princess Charlotte of Cambridge, and His Royal Highness Prince Louis Arthur Charles of Cambridge.
+And while they all technically carry the Mountbatten-Windsor surname, per that aforementioned rule regarding royals special enough to boast the HRH title, the Cambridge trio aren't required to use last names at all.
+Prince Harry and Meghan Markle also gave their son their surname after his birth in May 2019; Archie Harrison Mountbatten-Windsor doesn't have a royal title, and like his cousins, isn't required to use his last name.
 Just like Madonna.
 Sort of.